Pylons/pyramid_simpleform/docs/index.rst

     <input type="text" name="name" id="name" value="foo" size="30" />

+It is expected that you will want to subclass **FormRenderer**, for example you might wish to generate custom fields with JavaScript, HTML5 fields, and so on.

 The **Form** class also comes with an **htmlfill()** method which uses `FormEncode`_ **htmlfill** to render errors and defaults.

 Localization and state